the-engine-room/library/_books/monitoring.md

 Then, think about your project’s potential effect on that situation, and how you can measure any changes.
 Decide when and how often to track progress using these measurements.

 > ##### Responsible data box: Planning to use data responsibly
 > Almost every project involves dealing with data in some way, even sending emails or using a spreadsheet.
 Failing to manage this data carefully can put your organisation and the people you work with at risk.
 Data leaks might lead to violence, open data might help land speculators, and hardware might be tracked to target activists.
 A risk assessment is an essential part of a project plan that helps you prepare for the unexpected.
+>
 > * Start by identifying a set of events and actors (people or organisations) that could stop the project from achieving its goals.
 Consider including [digital security risks](https://securityinabox.org), but [also think about](https://responsibledata.io) how the colllection of data might impact local power relationships, or how data might be re-used by others.
 > * Write down answers to these questions: How likely is each of these events to happen?
 How serious would their impact on the project be?
 > * Prioritise the events that are most likely to happen and the most serious.
 > * Create set of practical steps: what can you do to make each event less likely?
 Can you limit the damage if it does occur?
 What is your back-up plan?
+>

-> **Preparing for the worst** Even with the best planning, emergencies happen.
+> **Preparing for the worst.** Even with the best planning, emergencies happen.
 Responding might require resources from external advocacy support to emergency medical funds, legal support, increased security funds, or tool replacement costs.
 [Digital Defenders’ Digital First Aid Kit](https://digitaldefenders.org/digitalfirstaid) gives some simple advice on dealing with emergencies, and suggests organisations to contact if you need further help.

 ##### Budget what you need